Agriculture

 Government efforts to Popularize Use of Biofertilizer

-Biofertilizers are an important component of Organic Farming and Integrated Nutrient Management in India.
+Biofertilizers are an important component of organic farming and Integrated Nutrient Management in India.
 They are less costly, eco-friendly and an important source of nutrients for plants.
 Thus, the government has been taking efforts to promote and popularize the use of biofertilizers in India.
 Some of the initiatives are:

 • Paramparagat Krishi Vikas Yojana (PKVY): Farmers are provided financial assistance of INR 31000 per hectare for 3 years through Direct Benefit Transfer (DBT) for bio-fertilizer.